ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 **(b) Why is it not recommended to use spaces in filenames?**<br>
 **(c) What `ls` flag can be used to classify items as directories, executable files, or links by appending `/`, `*` or `@` characters?**<br>

+#### Advanced Tips and Tricks
+- Use the `Tab` key for auto-completion.
+Start typing a command, file, or directory name, and then press `Tab` to have the command line complete it for you or show you possible options.
+Press the `up` and `down` arrow keys to navigate through your command history.
+- Use the `man` command followed by a command name to display the manual page for that command.
+The manual page provides detailed information and usage examples.
+- Learn about wildcards (e.g., `*` and `?`) to perform advanced file matching and manipulation.

 ### File operations
 We will explore various file operations that can be performed using command-line tools.
 These operations include moving files, copying files, concatenating files, removing directories and their contents, counting newlines/words/characters in a file, and viewing files without editing capabilities.